god-of-errors/RpgCombatSystemBlog/index.md

 }
 ```

-This seamless integration of custom enum types enhances the template's responsiveness to diverse scenarios, making it a versatile tool for developers seeking unique outcomes based on different battle states.

-### Application in a Pokemon Combat System
-Extending the template's functionality, the custom enum types become instrumental in defining new types for a Pokemon-inspired combat system:
+Additionally, this dynamic flexibility is showcased in defining new types for a Pokémon combat system based on this template:

 ```c++
 AddNewType("statType","SpecialAttack");